SSBE-PINN: A Sobolev Boundary Scheme Boosting Stability and Accuracy in Elliptic/Parabolic PDE Learning: Acknowledgement

 \section{Acknowledgement}

-This work of T.L. is sponsored by the National Key R\&D Program of China Grant No. 2022YFA1008200 (T. L.).
+The authors gratefully acknowledge the reviewers for their valuable and insightful comments that significantly improved this work.
+This work of T.L. is sponsored by the National Key R\&D Program of China Grant No. 2022YFA1008200 (T. L.), we also thank Shanghai Institute for Mathematics and Interdisciplinary Sciences (SIMIS) for their financial support.
+This research was funded by SIMIS under grant number SIMIS-ID-2025-ST (T. L.).
 The work of Y.X. was supported by the Project of Hetao Shenzhen-HKUST Innovation Cooperation Zone HZQB-KCZYB-2020083.